Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Conclusion

 \section{Conclusion}

-This work presents \modelname{}, a hierarchical pure transformer backbone for image generation with diffusion models that scales to high resolutions more efficiently than previous transformer-based backbones.
-Instead of treating images the same regardless of resolution, this architecture adapts to the target resolution, processing local phenomena locally at high resolutions and separately processing global phenomena in low-resolution parts of the hierarchy.
-This yields an architecture whose computational complexity scales with $\mathcal{O}(n)$ when used at higher resolutions instead of $\mathcal{O}(n^2)$, bridging the gap between the excellent scaling properties of transformer models and the efficiency of U-Nets.
-We demonstrate that this architecture enables megapixel-scale pixel-space diffusion models without requiring tricks such as self-conditioning or multiresolution architectures and that it is competitive with other transformer diffusion backbones even at small resolutions, both in fairly matched pixel-space settings, where it is substantially more efficient, and when compared to transformers in latent diffusion setups.
+This work presents \modelname{}, a hierarchical pure transformer backbone for diffusion image synthesis which scales to high resolutions more efficiently than previous transformer-based backbones.
+It adapts to the target resolution, processing local phenomena at high resolutions and global phenomena at low resolutions.
+Its computational complexity at higher resolutions scales with $\mathcal{O}(n)$ instead of $\mathcal{O}(n^2)$, bridging the gap between the scalability of transformer models and the efficiency of U-Nets.
+We demonstrate megapixel-scale pixel-space synthesis without tricks such as self-conditioning or multiresolution architectures, whilst staying competitive with other transformer diffusion backbones even at small resolutions, both in fairly matched pixel-space settings, and when compared to transformers in latent-space.

-Given the promising results in this paper, we believe that \modelname{} can provide a basis for further research into efficient high-resolution image synthesis.
-While we only focus on unconditional and class-conditional image synthesis, \modelname{} is likely well-suited to provide efficiency and performance gains in other generative tasks like super-resolution, text-to-image generation and synthesis of other modalities such as audio and video, especially with architecture scaling.